josh3142/IQA-mammo-generalizability/README.md

 ```

 ## Download the dataset
-A toy dataset with 17 synthetically devices can be downloaded [here]().
+A toy training dataset with 17 synthetically devices and a toy test dataset with one device can be downloaded [here](https://box.ptb.de/getlink/fiKj1VjQtN6V2iCZgZ7PK6eB/).
 For each device 50 images have been generated and the images were resized to 250 x 250 pixels using the resize method lanczos.

 Copy the downloaded datasets into the main folder to run the script.